Find out all about aloe vera, including what it does, the benefits to taking it and how much you might need.

 One study examined the effects of a treatment which involved wearing an aloe vera gel glove on one hand daily for 30 days.

-The gloved hand saw an improvement in skin integrity and reduction in dryness compared the non-gloved hand.26
+The gloved hand saw an improvement in skin integrity and a reduction in dryness compared to the non-gloved hand.26

-Topical application of aloe vera can boost skin moisture, but there’s also evidence that dietary supplementation with aloe vera can help improve skin elasticity and reduce the appearance of fine lines and wrinkles.
+The topical application of aloe vera can boost skin moisture.
+But there’s also evidence that dietary supplementation with aloe vera can help improve skin elasticity and reduce the appearance of fine lines and wrinkles.

-Handpicked content: Is aloe vera good for aging skin?
+Handpicked content: Is aloe vera good for ageing skin?

 Wondering how much aloe vera you should be taking?
 Keep reading to find out.